 Gratitude does not mean constant positivity.
 Gratitude can simply mean saying an internal thank you and pausing a moment to remember a time when your needs or hopes were met.
 You might try practicing gratitude or thankfulness each day.
 Consider listing at least three things you have appreciated.
 Try to vary your list and think of specific situations that led you to feel grateful.

 Of course, strategies are never infallible.
 You may find these strategies to be helpful and still feel like you would benefit from speaking with a counselor.
-If so, please feel free to call us at Florida Counseling Centers to schedule an appointment to meet with one of our qualified therapists.
+If so, please feel free to call us at Florida Counseling Centersto schedule an appointment to meet with one of our qualified therapists.
 We would love to help you find your way to a happier, healthier life.

 - Wood, J.V., Perunovic, E., & Lee, J.W.
 (2009).
 Positive self-statements: Power for some, peril for others.
 Psychological Science, 20(7), 860-866. doi: 10.1111/j.1467-9280.2009.02370.x